hljhnu/hljhnu.github.io/index.md

 ---
 ### Position

-2019.7~now
+2021.7~

+I am a senior software engineer working on file systems and storage.

+2019.7~2021.7

-I am a senior software engineer working on database in 2012 Labs at Huawei.
+I was a senior software engineer working on database in 2012 Labs at Huawei.

 2014.9~2019.6

-I am a software engineer on the BSP team at vivo.
-My work is mainly focused on the following aspects:
+I was a software engineer on the BSP team at vivo.
+My work was mainly focused on the following aspects:

 - File system:
 	- porting new file systems to Android